krutzar/seo-outline-creation-process/README.md

 This is the part you'll probably want the most human intervention with as it's the part that's the most "creative" so to speak.
 Make sure you're organizing info in ways that make the most sense, and make sure your writing points make sense.

 ### Creating Your H1
-I'm not going to go super into detail, but you'll likely want to create your H1 heading as it's own task, as it's one of the 4 most important keyword optimization elements (alongside your URL slug, meta title, and mentioning the KW throughout the body)
+I'm not going to go super into detail as there's plenty on H1 best practices out there, but you'll likely want to create your H1 heading as it's own task, as it's one of the 4 most important keyword optimization elements (alongside your URL slug, meta title, and mentioning the KW throughout the body)

 Here's some guidelines
 - Put the keyword in the H1 title.
 Ideally up front.